 Two school trips will be scheduled during the year:

 - one during the first period to bond the group: English Class in October 2017 in Brittany, Exchanges with schools in Barcelona in September 2018, School Immersion in Finland in November 2019 and in Montreal in March 2020

 - one at the end of the school year, fully prepared with the children, to close the year: Salon Code&Play in Nice in April 2018 and in April 2019 in association with the Research and Innovation Laboratory of Nice

-Moreover, Learning Expeditions are regularly organized with Middle School pupils to participate in international gatherings, be inspired by worldwide schools' best practices and share our own teaching methods (in Quebec in March 2019, in Barcelona in July 2019 and in Helsinki in Finland in November 2019 and in Montreal in March 2020...).
+Moreover, Learning Expeditions are regularly organized with Middle School pupils to participate in international gatherings, be inspired by worldwide schools' best practices and share our own teaching methods (in Quebec in March 2019, in Barcelona in July 2019, in Helsinki in Finland in November 2019 and in Montreal in March 2020...).

 The children bring their lunch-box every day and we can warm the dishes at school ...